Eshita-pg/Web-Development/README.md

 # Web-Development

-All the web development project are listed in branches.
+All the web development projects are listed in branches.